 The speakers were two guys from Kingman with all sorts of interesting info about the recycling program.
-The main reason they’re recycling is that they have to PAY at the landfill as it is privately owned unlike in most cities.
+The main reason they’re recycling is that they have to PAY at the landfill.
 They save a ton of money emptying all the recycling bins at various locations in Kingman every day.
 I thought they said they get paid only for cardboard ($20/ton) and that everything else is given to recyclers, but they must get paid for aluminum cans too.

 They had all kinds of interesting info, but I should have posted right away and now I forgot.

 The Meadview Quail want to organize Bunko (Bunco) gaming to raise funds.